kbaseattic/roadmap/Proposed product descriptions/Data to File Service.md

 It should be easy to add a new converter, without requiring a redeploy of the KBase platform.

-Developers should be able to browse all the available object to file converters.
+Developers should be able to easily browse all the available object to file converters.

 ### User Stories
 As a developer, I would like to be able to easily generate a file from a KBase typed object to use as input to a command line program.

 As a developer, I would like access to tools/methods to convert between common file formats.

-As a developer, I would like to save a
+As a developer, I would like to easily add my own converter.

 ### Narrative Mockup
 N/A